 - Spread it on a sandwich instead of mayonaise (we like it on a B.L.T)

-- Throw it on top of homemade chili or spicy tortilla soup
+- Throw it on top of homemade chili or soup.

 - Mix it into egg salad to add a fresh kick